-Sure, Eastern Canada gets all the credit when it comes to exploring the fall colours, but we’ll let you in on a little secret: You don’t have to venture beyond British Columbia to witness the trees and shrubbery turning brilliant shades of yellow, orange and red.
-Truthfully, you don’t even need to leave Vancouver to experience amazing fall foliage from mid-September to mid-October.
+Sure, Eastern Canada gets all the credit when it comes to exploring the fall colours, but we’ll let you in on a little secret: you don’t have to venture beyond British Columbia to witness the trees and shrubbery turning brilliant shades of yellow, orange and red.
+Truthfully, you don’t even need to leave Vancouver to experience amazing fall foliage from mid-September to early-November.

 Queen Elizabeth Park (5.7 kilometres, 3.5 miles)

-Located in central Vancouver, this 130-acre park has gorgeous gardens featuring both deciduous and evergreen trees.
+Located in central Vancouver atop the city’s highest point, this 130-acre park has gorgeous gardens featuring both deciduous and evergreen trees.
 When the colors start changing, the juxtaposition of the evergreens, gardens and red/orange hues of the trees that are morphing into winter hibernation is simply breathtaking.
 Check out the outdoor arboretum for a diverse selection of trees to enjoy.

 Van Dusen Botanical Gardens (6.4 kilometres, 4 miles)